Tooth Extractions – Affordable and Pain-Free: Just a Call Away!

 You will be completely at ease and feeling no pain.

-After Tooth the Procedure
+After The Tooth Extractions Procedure

 Once the tooth is extracted, the dentist will cover the socket with sterile gauze, applying pressure for up to 20 minutes to keep bleeding at bay.
 Sometimes stitches are needed, but not always.